What is Organic Traffic? SEO Guide for Beginners

 Learn what organic traffic means in SEO, why it matters, and how to increase unpaid search visitors to your website.

 Organic traffic refers to visitors who arrive at your website through unpaid search engine results.
 When someone types a query into Google, clicks on a non-ad result, and lands on your page, that counts as organic traffic.
-It is the primary goal of SEO and one of the most valuable traffic sources because it is free, sustainable, and driven by genuine user intent.
+Google defines an organic search result as "a free listing in Google Search that appears because it's relevant to someone's search terms," and it states plainly that "non-organic search results are paid advertisements" (Google Ads Help).
+Organic traffic is the primary goal of SEO and one of the most valuable traffic sources because it is free, sustainable, and driven by genuine user intent.

 Why Organic Traffic Matters for SEO